P3Ambiental/docs/guides_and_standards/design.md

 # Graphics

-There are currently 4 out of 5 custom graphics that should be used throughout the currently defined phases -Phase 1 through 3.
+There are currently 5 out of 6 -everything except the French icon- custom graphics that should be used throughout the currently defined phases -Phase 1 through 3.
 The custom graphics can be accessed here: https://goo.gl/uQZ5Vz

 Font Awesome will be utilised for any other "graphics" need.
 Anything else that may be needed will be added to this document.